translate/translate/docs/guides/creating_a_terminology_list_from_your_existing_translations.rst

   pogrep --header --search=msgid -e '^\w+(\s+\w+){0,2}$' zulu zulu-short

-We use --header to ensure that the PO files have a header entry (which is important for encoding).
+We use :opt:`--header` to ensure that the PO files have a header entry (which is important for encoding).
 We are searching only in the msgid and the regular expression we use is looking for a string with between 1 and 3 words in it.
 We are searching through the folder *zulu* and outputting the result in *zulu-short*